Olearia persoonioides: Description

+Taxonomy

-It was first formally described in 1836 by Augustin Pyramus de Candolle who gave it the name Eurybia persoonioides in his Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected by Allan Cunningham.
-In 1867, George Bentham changed the name to Olearia persoonioides in Flora Australiensis.
+This species was first formally described in 1836 by Swedish botanist Augustin Pyramus de Candolle who named it Eurybia persoonioides in his book Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected at a height of 4100 ft on Mount Wellington.
+In 1867, the species was transferred to Olearia as O. persoonioides by George Bentham in his Flora Australiensis.

-Olearia persoonioides grows in wet forest in Tasmania.
+Similar species

+About 22 species of Olearia have been recorded in Tasmania.
+Similar species found in Tasmania include: